-Milk is one of the world’s most important agricultural food products.
-In meeting rising demand, more intensive dairying systems face a range of challenges such as maintaining high standards of safety whilst optimising nutritional and sensory quality.
-At the same time farms need to become more sustainable as well as meet higher standards of animal health and welfare.
-Smallholder systems in developing countries face problems such as low productivity and vulnerability to disease which also impact on safety, quality, sustainability and animal welfare.
+In meeting rising demand, more intensive dairying systems face a range of challenges such as maintaining high standards of safety in the face of the continuing threat from zoonoses entering the food chain, whilst sustaining nutritional and sensory quality.
+At the same time farms need to become more efficient and sustainable.
+Finally, farming must also meet higher standards of animal health and welfare.

-Achieving sustainable production of milk Volume 1: Milk composition, genetics and breeding will be a standard reference for animal and dairy scientists in universities, government and other research centres and companies involved in milk production.
-It is accompanied by two further volumes which review safety, quality and sustainability issues as well as dairy herd management and welfare.
+Achieving sustainable production of milk Volume 3: Dairy herd management and welfare will be a standard reference for animal and dairy scientists in universities, government and other research centres and companies involved in beef production.
+It is accompanied by two other volumes which review milk composition, genetics and breeding as well as safety, quality and sustainability.